 6. Set the UE in the Inband Tx beam peak direction found with a 3D EIRP scan as performed in Annex K.1.1.
 Allow at least BEAM_SELECT_WAIT_TIME (NOTE 2) for the UE Tx beam selection to complete.

 7. Send the appropriate TPC commands in the uplink scheduling information to the UE until UE output power is Preq + PW ± PW, where Preq is the power level specified in Table 6.4A.2.3.1.4.2-1 according to the power class with power ID = 1.
-PW is the power window according to Table [TBD] for the carrier frequency f and the channel bandwidth BW.
+PW is the power window according to Table 6.4A.2.3.1.4.2-2 for the carrier frequency f and the channel bandwidth BW.
 Allow at least BEAM_SELECT_WAIT_TIME (NOTE 2) for the UE Tx beam selection to complete.

 8. SS activates the UE Beamlock Function (UBF) by performing the procedure as specified in TS 38.508-1 [10] clause 4.9.2 using condition TxRx.